Every pastor I know gets a little depressed (or a lot depressed) on the days following Easter. It’s natural.

 While Elijah is standing on the mountain, God sends a wind, an earthquake, and a firestorm to rouse him.
 The Prophet may have been drowsy, but those forces roused him quickly!

 In what ways do you experience God’s power?

 I get energized by listening to Christian leaders teach on vision and leadership.
-I’ve never done drugs, but for me, listening to Bill Hybels speak on leadership feels a lot like what I imagine to be a drug-induced high.
-Bill’s opening talks at the Leadership Summit remind me of why I’m on this planet and why I signed up to plant a church.
-So every year I buy the Summit DVDs.
-Andy Stanley and Craig Groeschel have a similar effect on me, so I buy the Catalyst DVDs too.
+The talks at the Leadership Summit, Catalyst, and Purpose Driven Church conferences remind me of why I’m on this planet and why I signed up to plant a church.
+Every year I go to a conference and buy other conference DVDs to watch, and to use with my leaders.

 On Monday and Tuesday after Easter, I’ll watch a few of those messages.
 And my sense of purpose, hope and energy will elevate.